article-detail-page

 Elevated Blood Pressure

-Elevated blood pressure was previously called “prehypertension.”
-It is classified as a systolic BP measurement of 120-129 mmHg and a diastolic BP measurement of less than 80 mmHg.1 To help prevent hypertension from progressing, it is recommended the patient implement lifestyle changes and have their blood pressure levels reassessed in 3-6 months.1 Healthy lifestyle changes include:1
+To help prevent hypertension from progressing, it is recommended the patient implement lifestyle changes and have their blood pressure levels reassessed in 3-6 months.1 Recommendation for strategies to promote lifestyle modification:1

 • Following the DASH diet, which is rich in fruits, vegetables, whole grains and low-fat dairy products